CloudCannon/Jekyll-Tips/_guide/layouts.md

 title: Layouts
 order: 4
 ---
-There's a lot of duplication of HTML in the website as it stands now.
-Every page has a header and footer which are essentially the same.
+At the moment this is a single page website, soon we'll be creating more pages which would add duplication HTML.
+Each page needs a header and footer which will essentially be the same.
 If we wanted to update the header we'd have to do it on every single page.

 To remove this duplication we're going to use a Layout.
 Layouts allow us to have our header and footer code in one file and have it wrap around the content on other pages.